cloudmesh-community/fa18-423-03/project-report/report.md

 based on our results, our program runs best on local machines that have both high RAM and powerful processors.
 However, users may not want to take up their own hard disk space with these large data files, therefore we recommend running on a virtual machine with minimum 8 GB of RAM.

+The services that were offered through Amazon Web Service and Microsoft Azure were "free trials," where we were limited to a certain number of hours or days that we were able to access.
+However, this also limits the amount of computing power we able to access through their programs.
+AWS only allows 1 GB of memory for their free trial version, a mark that was well over the datasets that we were working with.
+Microsoft Azure has a similar pricing structure where you actually have different tiers for computing power (RAM) and storage space [@www-Azure-Pricing].

-Services such as Azure and AWS offer a wide range of virtual machine options so it is up to the user how much they are willing to pay for speed and processing power.
+The issues with Microsoft Azure and Amazon Web Services Cloud Servers proved to be issues that were brought about by having a dataset that was too large for the free trial versions of the software.
+We firmly believe that our program would be able to work with ease using our implementation procedures and spending the extra money to access a higher quality version of the same services that we tested.Services such as Azure and AWS offer a wide range of virtual machine options so it is up to the user how much they are willing to pay for speed and processing power.

 ## Conclusion